 The latest recruiting trends are extremely different compared to previous years.
 As we are experiencing more uncertain times than ever before.
 And it is hard to believe in forecasts, even when it comes from experts and highly-acclaimed professionals.

 New trends in recruitment and selection should be more focusable points for the recruitment industry.
 Like every year, 2019 was full of blog posts focused on trend predictions, but no one could see a pandemic coming.
 Yet, 2020 surprised us with an unprecedented event that will shape our generation.

 It is both frightening and exciting to think that we are a part of history and a year that will have its place in textbooks.
 Historians, philosophers, and scientists will look back on the times we are living in right now and analyze our response to COVID-19 and how did it affect our industries.

 We have considered it all when evaluating and making predictions for the future.
-These are the top 21 recruiting trends for 2021, according to our research.
+The top 21 new recruiting trends for 2021.

 There is so much more to learn about remote work, making it a relevant question long after we put off the calendars of 2020.
 Besides, the reason why so many shifted to teleworking is still present.
 We may finally find salvation from COVID-19 in vaccines, but it will take a long time until offices are safe again.
 Many will encourage or keep their employees teleworking because it is also cost-saving besides being safer.

 Due to the pandemic probably continuing in 2021 to some extent, the next year can become the one where we seek the middle ground and ways for organizing better work from home.
 Employers and good recruiters will have to identify a way that works for (almost) everyone and highlight the benefits of teleworking to keep everyone connected and happy.